js-collection/xhr-perfect-model/README.md

 # xhr-perfect-model

+## 📃 Info:

 **An asset model for make the smallest xhr walkie talkie client system.**<br>
 <sub>This project is built by Alberto Marangelo (@berto-dev) [¹](https://berto.dev) [²](https://github.com/berto-dev) for Deveet Technologies [¹](https://deveet.com) [²](https://github.com/Deveet-Technologies)</sub><br>
 <sup><sub><i>This is open code in MIT licence.
 If you use in your blog it's a good idea to include "taken from original GITPAGE of the AUTHORSLINK"</i></sub></sup>

----
-## Model type:
+<br><br>

+## 🆘 Before flight:

+- Remember to change your api base root the class in place of the [`http://yoursitewithapi:YOURPORTNUMBER/`](https://github.com/js-collection/xhr-perfect-model/blob/development/xhr-classic.js#L2) placeholder.
+- Remember to register your api into the class in place of the [`connectors_ENDPOINT_SECTOR`](https://github.com/js-collection/xhr-perfect-model/blob/development/xhr-classic.js#L175) placeholder.
+You can registre infinite api sectors.
+<br><br>

+## *️⃣ What it do:

 This is the classic model.
 Someone don't like this because can encurred in a ["callback hell"](https://www.google.com/search?q=what%27s+callback+hell&oq=callback+hell+what&gs_lcrp=EgZjaHJvbWUqCAgBEAAYFhgeMgYIABBFGDkyCAgBEAAYFhge0gEIMzY3OGowajeoAgCwAgA&sourceid=chrome&ie=UTF-8).
 If you are that type of dev we suggest the async styled model.
-In short, it both are the same model but this not need a promise and is stepped and understandable, the async needs of the  async/promise syntax and can be little bit complex respect of this classic version
+In short, it both are the same model but this not need a promise and is stepped and understandable, the async needs of the  async/promise syntax and can be little bit complex respect of this classic version.<br>

----
+You can use all you want into the form, or not use the form with a complete new custom function, it's not important!
+This asset make a simple class as  preset for a web restful data (text, file or text json) transferts... not else.
+<br><br>

-## How to use:
+## 📑 How to:

+### Requirements:

+- an endpoint for a restful api
+- suggested a good walkie talkie system
+- in node / express you sure need to able express.text (if you buffering the trasmission) or json+urlencoded (not tested)

+### Usage:

 - Load class into you web page, like this:
   ```js